xiaodaw/shell-humanities/_episodes/02-filedir.md

 {: .bash}

 ~~~
-data-shell/
+Humanities_Data/
 ~~~
 {: .output}

-Your output should be a list of all the files and sub-directories on your Desktop, including the `data-shell` directory you downloaded at the start of the lesson.
+Your output should be a list of all the files and sub-directories on your Desktop, including the `Humanities_Data` directory you downloaded at the start of the workshop.
 Take a look at your Desktop to confirm that your output is accurate.

 As you may now see, using a bash shell is strongly dependent on the idea that